itsmoirob/BlazorLottoApp/README.md

 ## Technology Stack
 This was written using .net 8 and Blazor Server.
 I opted for this option as the requirement for using Maui was to only use native APIs and controls.
-Therefore I went with a .net web solution and used Razor pages.
+Therefore I went with a .net web solution and used Blazor pages.

 ## Features